 Everything from Cranberry Pumpkin Muffins to Apple Cider Cupcakes would be so amazing with that filling!

-Pumpkin Cream Cheese Muffins Directions:
+Pumpkin Cream Cheese Muffins Recipe:

 - Mix muffin batter that consists of pumpkin puree, flour, butter and more.
 Fill lined muffin tin evenly with the mixture for 12 muffins.